ad-freiburg/esa2018-experiment/BLOGPOST.md

 In 2014, the organizers of the Conference on Neural Information Processing Systems (NeurIPS, then still called NIPS) made a bold experiment.<sup>1</sup>
 They split their program committee (PC) in two and let each half **independently** review a bit more than half of the submissions.
 That way 10% of all submissions (166 papers) were reviewed by two independent PCs.
+The aimed at acceptance rate per PC was 23%.
 The result of the experiment was that among these 166 papers, the set of accepted papers from the two PCs overlapped by only 43%.
 That is, more than half of the papers accepted by one PC were rejected by the other.
 This led to a passionate flare-up of the old debate of how effective or random peer-reviewing really is and what we should do about it.